-This is a new effect coming soon to Vixen version 3.x.
+This is a new effect for Vixen version 3.6.

 This effect produces waves on the display element.
 This effect works the best on a matrix with a large pixel count.

 Positioning: Determines how the target elements are treated.
 Either as individual Strings or by their actual Locations in the display preview.

 Orientation: Controls the orientation of the display area (matrix).

 Waves: This list defines the waves in the effect.
 Waves can be added or removed via the Add and Remove buttons at the bottom of the list.
 The waves are ordered by number and layered on top of each other.
 The last wave will draw on top of all the other waves.